 - Articulate learning objectives for your course

-- Identify appropriate classroom strategies to support the service-learning, such as readings or lectures
+- Identify appropriate classroom strategies to support the community-engaged learning, such as readings or lectures

 - Choose appropriate reflection exercises